-Section 2.01 Principal Place of Business: The principal place of business of the Corporation is located in Austin, Texas.
+Section 2.01 Principal Office: The principal office of the Corporation is located in San Antonio, Texas.
 The Corporation may have such other offices, either within or without the State of Texas, as the Board may determine or as the affairs of the Corporation may require from time to time.